Proof Society Summer School 2018

-- To register please download the linked application_form_2018 and follow the instructions given there.
+- To register and submit a poster please download the linked application form and follow the instructions given there.

 - No fees will be involved.

-- For accomodation we suggest to consult the information of the Visit Gent website.
+- For accomodation we suggest to consult the information of the Visit Ghent website.

 A youth hostel is located in the city center.